melih0132/all-my-projects/PYTHON/README.md

    - A quiz program that retrieves questions and answers from a JSON data source.
    - Demonstrates the use of JSON data handling in Python.

-4. **RECAP_PY_BASIC**
+4. **RANKING**
-   - A project that provides a recap of basic Python concepts and syntax.
+   - A project for ranking things.
-   - Covers topics such as variables, data types, control structures, and functions.
+   - Covers topics such as sorting, searching, and data manipulation.

 ## Technologies Used